hamidgasmi/training.computerscience.cloud.aws/README.md

 - Filter:
 	- It could be applied on any attribute (PK, SK or a simple attribute not key)
 	- It requires a value
-	- It requires a type of the attribute when it isn't applied on a PK nor a SK
+	- It requires a type of the attribute when It'sn't applied on a PK nor a SK

 </details>